Connect to Nature

 – Tamberly Conway, CEO of Conservation Conexions

-The paper and packaging industry helps care for and relies on healthy and growing forests to create the products you love and need—from the novel you can’t put down to the box protecting your food and medicines in transit.
+Indirectly, forest bathing has health benefits for the forests, too.
+The more you appreciate being in nature, the more you want to learn how to protect our forests—something the paper and packaging industry already knows.
+By nourishing private, independently owned forests, papermakers help care for and rely on healthy and growing forests to create the products you love and need, from the novel you can’t put down to the box protecting your food.
 You won’t find a bigger supporter or fan of our forests than paper and packaging.
+Need proof?
+Paper companies maintain forests at a rate nearly double the volume needed to make the paper and packaging you use and enjoy every day.

-By stepping away from the noise of our everyday world and connecting with nature through forest therapy, you have a unique opportunity to tune into the now, and paper can help you do that even better.
+By stepping away from the noise of our day-to-day world and connecting with nature through forest bathing, you have a unique opportunity to tune into the now, and paper can help you do that even better.
 Keep reading to learn how.

 How to Forest Bathe